 The Nature of Oil: Reconsidering American Power in the Middle East.
 Timothy Mitchell, Carbon Democracy: Political Power in the Age of Oil.

 Salman al-Awdah, Islamist Like all of us watching the Arab world in the last two years, Saudi Islamists (I refer throughout to the Salafi Islamists) were taken by surprise when the Arab masses marched en masse calling for the downfall of their regimes.
+Official Saudi religious scholars immediately warned against the chaos of revolutions, banned demonstrations, and called for respect and obedience to rulers.
+Posted by Main at 02:24 AM.
+Source: Saudi Arabia is neither an island of tranquility in a turbulent Arab sea nor a country on the verge of revolution.
 Of Saudi Arabia and US policy.
 This BeastWeek piece by Eli Lake touches on the important topic of the Saudi-led counter-revolution and US policy: Retired Marine Gen.

 James Jones, who served as national security adviser in 2009-10, told a private meeting at the U.S. Chamber of Commerce that the United States' Persian Gulf allies interpret the president's handling of the Egyptian revolution as a sign that Washington will dump their monarchies or governments if enough demonstrators take to their streets, according to a recording of the speech reviewed by The Daily Beast.
 “We have paid a price,” Jones said of the decision to call for Hosni Mubarak's ouster.